-Volunteering and getting involved with local water groups is crucial to ensuring watershed protection.
-You can help Lake Wingra in many ways.
-We would not be able to achieve anything without community support and engagement, and that’s why we take your concerns and input so seriously.
-If you are passionate about local environmental issues, please consider volunteering or supporting our work in any way you can.
+We would not be able to achieve anything without community support and engagement.
+That’s why we take your concerns and input to heart.
+Give back to our lakes by volunteering or supporting our work in any way you can.
+Some quick ideas include:

 Implement lake-friendly practices at your home or business property:

 - Rake and pile leaves out of the street.